Step by Step How to Use Silhouette Cameo Guide

 How do you set up your Silhouette Cameo for the cutting job?

-First of all, pick your mat and remove the protective sheet.
+First of all, pick your cutting mat and remove the protective sheet.
 It’s a good idea to keep this sheet, so the mat lasts the longest as possible.
-Once you have finished a job, put the sheet back, and it will protect the mat from dust and debris.
+Once you have finished a job, put the sheet back, and it will protect the cutting mat from dust and debris.

 Over time the mat will lose stickiness.
 I’ve created a helpful article a week or so dealing with that issue.
 There are two things to do with a mat that has lost stickiness.
 First of all, you need to clean it, and after 4-5 cleanings you need to apply the adhesive spray.